JesacaLin/the-force/README.md

 A Star Wars character generator using SWAPI, The Star Wars API.

 To start, please click "Generate A Random Character!"

+## Features

+- Stats on the character's birth year, species, gender, eye color.
+- Data on their home world: Planet name, orbital period, population, terrain.
+- Data on the films the character appeared in: Title, director, release date.

 ## API Reference

 #### API Root